 Save £100's with our Special Offers - Click here for details

 Looking for canal boat holidays from Worcester Marina?
 By starting from this marina, you’ll be able to meander through the waterway to discover the City of Worcester – which has the River Severn running through it.
 It also overlooks the 12th Century Worcester Cathedral.
 As well as Worcester Marina, Worcester is home to Royal Worcester Porcelain.
-Learn more about canal boat hire in Shropshire from Worcester Marina now.
+Learn more about canal boat hire in Worcestershire from Worcester Marina now.

 Phone: 01905 734160